w181496/My-CTF-Challenges/Balsn-CTF-2021/README.md

 ## Solution

-In 2020, I have made a similar challenge in a CTF (巅峰极客2020 - MeowWorld).
+In 2020, I have made a similar challenge in a chinese CTF (巅峰极客2020 - MeowWorld).

 But the difference is that we can't use http/https and our webshell should start with `<?php`.